-'And now that hussy is all but dry humping him in the middle of the damn street!' the more provocative portion of her personality complained within her mind.
+'And now that hussy is all but dry humping him in the middle of the damn street!' the more provocative portion of her personality internally complained.

 The dim amber glow of the streetlights had illuminated their faces enough to reveal the familiar pink hue she often saw on her master's face whenever Shizune had the day off.